Daniel-Parke/SEMO_Data/README.md

 # **How to run:**
 - Ensure `report_list.csv` is located in same folder as the script being run.
-- Remove or add rows to the `report_list.csv` if you need to change the report data being downloaded.
-- Either run the .py script on the terminal, or run the first cell located in the .ipynb notebook to run the program.
+- Run the .py script on the terminal, or run the first cell located in the .ipynb notebook to run the program.
 - Wait approximately 30-60 seconds and then enjoy your new collection of merged data.

+- (OPTIONAL) Remove or add rows to the `report_list.csv` if you need to change the report data being downloaded, otherwise just run the script and you should be good to go!
 <br>

 ## Script Operation Description: